matrix-org/synapse/docs/usage/configuration/config_documentation.md

 This setting has the following sub-options:
 * `smtp_host`: The hostname of the outgoing SMTP server to use.
 Defaults to 'localhost'.
 * `smtp_port`: The port on the mail server for outgoing SMTP.
-Defaults to 465 if `implicit_tls` is true, else 25.
+Defaults to 465 if `force_tls` is true, else 25.

-  _Changed in Synapse 1.64.0:_ the default port is now aware of `implicit_tls`.
+  _Changed in Synapse 1.64.0:_ the default port is now aware of `force_tls`.
 * `smtp_user` and `smtp_pass`: Username/password for authentication to the SMTP server.
 By default, no authentication is attempted.
-* `implicit_tls`: By default, Synapse connects over plain text and then optionally upgrades to TLS via STARTTLS.
-If this option is set to true, TLS is used from the start, and the option `require_transport_security` is ignored.
+* `force_tls`: By default, Synapse connects over plain text and then optionally upgrades to TLS via STARTTLS.
+If this option is set to true, TLS is used from the start (Implicit TLS), and the option `require_transport_security` is ignored.
    It is recommended to enable this if supported by your mail server.